 1. A Region I Conference will be held annually.

 a.
+The Region I Policy Committee will set the location/site for the Region I Conference.
+The Policy Committee will make their selection three years out.
+UFT (United Federation of Teachers) has agreed to host the Region I Conference every three years in Manhattan, NY.

+b.
 The conference will include topics in the area of professional development for career and technical educators and training sessions for state officers and State Executive DirectorsRegion I Awards.

 c.
 The conference will be financed by the registration fees collected.